-Nadiyah J. Humber is the Assistant Clinical Professor of Law and Director of the Corporate Counsel, Government, and Prosecution Clinical Externship Programs at Roger Williams University School of Law (“RWU”).
+Nadiyah J. Humber is the Associate Clinical Professor of Law and Director of the Corporate Counsel, Government, and Prosecution Clinical Externship Programs at Roger Williams University School of Law (“RWU”).
 RWU students earn academic credit externing for in-house legal offices of corporations, offices of prosecution, and government agencies in Rhode Island and beyond.
 Professor Humber teaches related seminars for each program on the role of one client entities and professional development through practice, and also teaches an Honors Program perspectives course Fair Housing Law and Discrimination in the Digital Age.

 Previously, Professor Humber was the Director of Investigations and Outreach, Clinical Fellow at Suffolk University Law School’s Housing Discrimination Testing Program, where she co-taught a housing discrimination law seminar.
 She was also a lecturer at Boston University’s Questrom School of Business, where she taught Introduction to Law for business students.

 Earlier, she was a Trial Attorney with the Committee for Public Counsel Services in Worcester, MA, and Senior Assistant Director of Admissions at Northeastern Law.
 Professor Humber actively volunteers for Lawyers Clearinghouse and Volunteer Lawyers Project.
 She served as a volunteer attorney for the Housing Unit of Greater Boston Legal Services, and on the steering committee of the Boston Bar Association’s (“BBA”) Commission on Civil Rights and Civil Liberties.
 She is a member of the BBA, MA Women’s Bar Association, MA Black Women Attorneys, and the MA Association of Hispanic Attorneys.

 Professor Humber earned her B.S. from Vanderbilt and her J.D. from Suffolk.